diogosantos/WallpaperMenu/README.txt

 # Refactoring the network access architecture and remove duplications.
 # WallpaperNavigatorView needs to request more wallpapers to show.
 # WallpaperView needs to display a loading image when not display wallpapers and not that placeholder.
-# Call a designer to make the application looking great
+# Call a designer to make the application look great

 FOR DEVELOPERS.
 -------------------